earl-placido/schedule-me-app/server/README.md

 ---
 ## Server Architecture
-The server will handle all of the functionality that relates to persistence, such as database queries as well as communication between the application's business layer and the database.
+The server will handle all of the functionality that relates to persistence and preprocessing / postprocessing of the data.
+Most of the processing should happen in the server so that the front end of the web and mobile app contains the same logic.
 Within the **api** folder are three main folders:
 * **routes** - Contains all routes/endpoints required for the application to access the server side
-* **model** - Contains all the logic required to make calls to the database
+* **model** - Contains all the logic required to make calls to the database and process the data
 * **util** - Contains all the logic that might be utilized between files in the server

 Tests for the database can be created within the **tests** folder.
 There should be **one test file per corresponding file in model**.